 Lenders usually have a zero-tolerance policy when it comes to non-disclosure, so they may simply pull the plug.
 It may not even have been deliberate on your part.
 There are brokers out there who will apply to a lender that isn’t a good fit and simply hope for a good outcome.
 This is unprofessional and something you will never experience when dealing with Think Plutus.
 Our advisers will always gather a full profile of your circumstances before approaching any lenders, so they will only ever link you with suitable lenders for your situation.

 A trustworthy mortgage broker will ask you all the right questions and always keep you informed of what you can do.
-Some specialist lenders will consider applications even where there are bad credit issues like IVAs, CCJs, late payments and bankruptcy.
-Once you tell us about your issues, we can get to work on assessing where you stand and which lenders will be most suitable from a pool of 70+ lenders with 7,000+ mortgage products.
+Some specialist mortgage lenders will consider applications even where there are bad credit issues like high credit card debt, IVAs, CCJs, late payments, a debt management plan and bankruptcy.
+Once you tell us about your credit history and issues, we can get to work on assessing where you stand and which lenders will be most suitable from a pool of 100+ lenders with 10,000+ mortgage loan products.

 Mortgage application declined by underwriter

 It can come as quite a shock when your application is declined at the underwriting stage.
 A specialist adviser can often rescue an application at this point because it will have passed the initial stage and you will have an agreement in principle.
 The underwriter has spotted something that they aren’t satisfied with, so it may be a simple matter of having a conversation with the underwriter about the issue they have identified.
 Think Plutus can do this on your behalf.

 The common reasons underwriters decline a mortgage application include:

 - Unsatisfactory proof of income, or income too low

 - Mortgage not viable